 Whatever your weekend involves, I hope it includes these delicious Easter cupcakes!

-If you make these Easter cupcakes, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make these Easter cupcakes, be sure to leave a comment below!

 - 1.5 cup all-purpose flour